technowledgy/vue-postgrest/docs/guide/index.md

         // AuthError is thrown when PostgREST rejects the token } else if (err instanceof FetchError) {
         // handle error from fetch
-        // FetchError is thrown when the reponse status code is >= 400 }
+        // FetchError is thrown when the response status code is >= 400 }
     }
   }